PEA AND HAM SOUP

 - Decorate the soup with a splash of cream and diced ham on top and serve with bread.

-This soup is from frozen peas is easy peasy to make and taste truly delicious.
+This frozen peas and gammon is easy peasy to make and taste truly delicious.
 It is an especially lovely meal to make if you have some leftover ham.
 I think using stock and leftovers from a smoked gammon joint is ideal.

 When we make a gammon joint for our dinner I always keep the liquid and some offcuts from the meat for this delightful soup.
 If you don’t make the soup within the next couple of days it’s better to freeze the leftovers and defrost them once you want to use them.[/vc_column_text][vc_column_text]I regularly make this soup from frozen peas.
 It’s very convenient to have some in the freezer and much faster to use than shelling your own fresh peas.